ALS Guidance

 If you're family or friend of a P/CALS, or are personally affected by ALS, you may want to find ways to help.
 Thank you for that.

-Many ALS charities and advocacy groups have come and gone over the years.
+Many ALS charities and advocacy groups have come and gone.
 There have been large embezzlements that you've heard nothing about.
 Caveat donor.

 Past that, if you're interested in funding ALS research, here is a list of recent HHS ALS grantees, from which you can drill down into the abstracts, sort by state, etc. There should be similar lists available in other countries, by googling, asking around, looking at major universities' sites, etc.